Ziya-As/PostgreSQL/postgreSQL.md

 #### Grouping sets

-The `GROUPING SETS` is an advanced feature of the `GROUP BY` clause that allows you to create multiple groupings within the same query.
+The `GROUPING SETS` is an advanced feature of the `GROUP BY` clause.
 The `GROUPING SETS` enables multiple groupings within the same query without using multiple queries or the `UNION` operator.
 Here’s the general syntax:

 ```sql
 SELECT country, is_active, COUNT(account_balance) FROM users